 In 1996, voters in Central Puget Sound approved the Sound Move plan with a mandate to build a mass transit system connecting major urban centers in Snohomish, King, and Pierce counties.
 Covering more than 1,000 square miles, the Sound Transit District serves a population of over 3 million people.
 The Sound Transit District is composed of 40 cities, including most of the urban areas of King, Pierce, and Snohomish counties.
 Voters approved a second phase of mass transit, Sound Transit 2 (ST2), in 2008 and a third phase of mass transit expansion, Sound Transit 3 (ST3), in 2016.
-Under the plans, the regional light rail system will reach over 50 miles by 2024 expanding to Lynnwood, Bellevue, Overlake, and Federal Way and over 110 miles by 2041 with expansions to Everett, Issaguah, Kirkland, West Seattle, Ballard, and Tacoma.
-The Sounder commuter rail line will expand to DuPont, and have frequent peak service between Seattle and Lakewood, and ST Express will continue to serve major regional travel corridors.
+Under the plans, the regional light rail system will reach over 50 miles by 2024 expanding to Lynnwood, Bellevue, Overlake, and Federal Way.
+By 2041, Link will expand to over 110 miles with expansions to Everett, Issaguah, Kirkland, West Seattle, Ballard, and Tacoma.
+The Sounder commuter rail line will expand to DuPont, and have frequent peak service between Seattle and Lakewood.
+ST Express will continue to serve major regional travel corridors.
 New BRT lines will also serve SR 522 and I-405.
 Figure 3 shows the existing Sound Transit system ridership and projected system ridership after the completion of approved ST2 and ST3 projects.
+Figure 4 shows the Sound Transit system map with the full build-out of voter-approved projects.